‘Vanderpump Rules’ Star James Kennedy Receives Backlash After Calling Brittany Cartwright’s Family Hillbillies

 The hillbilly comment has sent some fans into a frenzy online, with many disgusted with James for attacking Brittany’s family.
 The cast goes at one another throughout the entire season, but whenever a family member is brought up, the claws usually come out.

-“Just watched the sneak peek of next weeks [Vanderpump Rules] & I’m PISSED!
-[James] makes me want to throw things at the TV every week but… when you start talking s*** about [Brittany] & call her a “Hillbilly” you can bet this “hillbilly” from VA will have something to say,” one fan tweeted.
+“Just watched the sneak peek of next weeks [Vanderpump Rules] & I’m PI**ED!
+[James] makes me want to throw things at the TV every week but… when you start talking s*** about [Brittany] & call her a ‘Hillbilly’ you can bet this ‘hillbilly’ from VA will have something to say,” one fan tweeted.

 “[James] that hillbilly comment is really freaking gross dude.
 Like honestly, I like to give you the benefit of the doubt butbthat [sic] was horrid. really grossed out that [Tom Sandoval] was defending him after that.
 Jesus,” another added.